RadwaElaraby/MADRL-readings/local-interactions.md

   - the situations in which the agents should interact/coordinate are assumed predefined
 - In MGs with N > 2 agents, each agent can only perceive the local state information concerning one other agent
 - the COORDINATE action does not use any joint action information, only joint state information.
+- the outcome of this algorithm is strongly dependent on the value of this penalty

 <!--